A cancer is an uncontrolled proliferation of cells.

 - Canine transmissible venereal tumor (CTVT).
 This tumor spreads from dog to dog during copulation.
 Although MHC molecules are only weakly expressed on the tumor cells, they do eventually cause the tumor to be rejected.

 - Devil facial tumor disease (DFTD).
 The carnivorous Tasmanian devil is a marsupial living in Tasmania, Australia.
 The population is threatened by a facial cancer that is spread through bites.
 The population is highly inbred, thus closely-related genetically, and Class I MHC molecules are not expressed on the tumor cells.
 So it may be these factors that allow the tumor to grow unchecked.

 - The soft-shell clam, Mya arenaria, along the North Atlantic coast of North America is being devastated by a leukemia that spreads from animal to animal perhaps as these filter feeders ingest sea water in which leukemic cells have been shed.
 These mollusks are invertebrates and lack powerful tissue rejection molecules like the MHC of vertebrates.

-- There are extremely rare cases where a pregnant woman with cancer (a leukemia or melanoma) has transmitted the cancer across the placenta to her fetus (whose immune system has yet to develop).
+- There are extremely rare cases where a pregnant woman with cancer (usually leukemia, lymphoma or melanoma) has transmitted the cancer across the placenta to her fetus (whose immune system has yet to develop).
 In the months after they are born, they may succumb to the disease, but occasionally, an infant will be able to reject the cancer.